tthuem/VariantSync/README.md

 ## Hints
-* Do not use eclipse code formatting function (CTRL + SHIFT + F) wiwhen using line diffs as patch technique.
+* Do not use eclipse code formatting function (CTRL + SHIFT + F) when using line diffs as patch technique.